 There are a number of links you can add between issues, and clone and duplicate are two on the list that may seem to be identical, but actually serve a different purpose.

-So what are your options to clone and move issues in Jira?
 The methods to clone and move issues basically fall under two main categories: native Jira functionalities, or add-ons.

 Let’s take a look at the pros and cons of various solutions to get a better idea of the situations for which they are the most suited.